aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 1. Select **Review + create**, review the Summary, and then select **Create**.

-   **Note**: ‎Wait for deployment to complete it might take several minutes.
+   **Note**: Wait for deployment to complete it might take several minutes.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.